caseygruse/WashingtonGreen/README.md

 ## Getting Started

 Go to the Projects link above > then go to the Pseucode project.
 From there you'll be able to see open issues ( we can treat them like tickets or 'to-do'.
+Also, go to the Issues link above to create new goals or ideas.

 Please view the flowcharts in the WGDiagram folder (you'll need a copy of Visio for the editable version), or just look at the snippet pictures in the same folder or below.